-Welcome to the era of the customer, where Customer satisfaction is the new standard.
+Welcome to the era of the customer, to achieve customer satisfaction is the only standard.
 Gone are the simple times of service or satisfaction, for that matter.
-Customer satisfaction requires more interaction, better communication and ultimately leads to better and happier clients in the long run.
+Customer satisfaction requires more interaction, and better communication and ultimately leads to better and happier clients in the long run.

-The concept is fairly simple: try to recall your least favorite customer service moment (probably on the phone with a major corporation in another country) and try to imagine what you would do in that situation.
+The concept is fairly simple: try to recall your least favorite customer service moment and try to imagine what you would do in that situation.
 Put yourself on the other side of the line and consider what steps you would take to prevent or resolve the problem.
 If you can do that, you’re golden.